Mutai05/alx-higher_level_programming/0x02-python-import_modules/README.md

 **How to Create a Module:**

-To create a module, you need to create a Python file with functions, classes, or variables, and save it with a `.py` extension.
+To create a module, you will need to create a Python file with functions, classes, or variables, and save it with a `.py` extension.
 For example, you can create a module named `my_module.py` and define functions in it.

 ```python
 # my_module.py